 Management Measures

-Fishing pursuant to this measure shall only take place in accordance with COMM9-PropXX “European Union proposal for exploratory fishing for Patagonian and Antarctic toothfish within the SPRFMO Convention area 2021-2023”.
+Fishing pursuant to this measure shall only take place in accordance with SC8-DW05_Rev 2 “European Union proposal for exploratory fishing for Patagonian and Antarctic toothfish within the SPRFMO Convention area, 2021-2023”.

-All hooks used will be uniquely marked indicating the vessel and fishing campaign.
+All hooks used will be uniquely marked indicating the vessel and notified to the Executive Secretary before the beginning of each trip. .

 Authorised Vessels

-The European Union shall designate the vessel authorised to undertake fishing pursuant to this measure.
-In the event that vessel is unavailable, an alternative vessel of similar capability and capacity shall be authorised by the European Union to undertake fishing pursuant to this measure only after the replacement vessel has been formally notified to the Executive Secretary who will forward that information to all Members and CNCPs.
+The vessel FV Tronio shall authorised to undertake fishing pursuant to this measure.
+In the event that the FV Tronio is unavailable, an alternative vessel of similar capability and capacity shall be authorised by the European Union to undertake fishing pursuant to this measure only after the replacement vessel has been formally notified to the Executive Secretary who will forward that information to all Members and CNCPs.

 In determining the suitability of an alternative vessel the European Union shall consider, inter alia:

-the vessel’s ability to conduct the exploratory fishing proposed in paper COMM9-PropXX “European Union proposal for exploratory fishing for Patagonian and Antarctic toothfish within the SPRFMO Convention area 2021-2023”;
+the vessel’s ability to conduct the exploratory fishing proposed in paper SC8-DW05_Rev 2 “European Union proposal for exploratory fishing for Patagonian and Antarctic toothfish within the SPRFMO Convention area, 2021-2023”;

 the master and crew’s history and track record in comparable research or exploratory fishing;